MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dataview-mappings.md

 #### API requirements

-To enable expanding and collapsing row headers, the following were added to the 4.1.0 API:
+Expanding and collapsing row headers is available from API version 4.1.0.

-* An `isCollapsed` flag added to the `DataViewTreeNode`:
+* Set the `isCollapsed` flag in the `DataViewTreeNode`:

     ```json
     interface DataViewTreeNode {